 The answer is to spend more time in our natural state, literally in nature.
 Many of us have discovered this already, but it seems even the medics are now picking up on it.
 According to psychologist Dr Mathew White of Exeter University in an interview with the BBC, several projects are underway to try to develop "green prescriptions" for exposure to nature that would help people going through anxiety or depression.

 “It would seem…that man is naturally a wild animal, and that when taken from the woods, he is never happy in his natural state, 'till he returns to them again.”

 Benjamin Rush, A founding father of America

-Here in the UK, the buzz around forest bathing is picking up.
-As yet, we don’t have nationally designated Forest Therapy Bases, so may we humbly suggest our 9 UK Forest Holiday locations as ideal spots for forest bathing.
+Here in the UK, the buzz around Forest Bathing is picking up.
+Yet, we don’t have nationally designated Forest Therapy Bases, so may we humbly suggest our UK Forest Holiday locations as ideal spots for Forest Bathing.
 Our guests have repeatedly commented on the almost instant feeling of peace and tranquillity they experience as the forest envelopes them.
-And we are doubly blessed because our locations give instant access to acres of Forestry Commission woodland.
+We are doubly blessed because our locations give instant access to acres of Forestry England woodland.

 Stay with us for a short break and feel yourself breathe again as you reconnect with nature.
 If you live locally, come for a walk to take in the atmosphere of the forest and feel your tensions slide away.
 We’re proud to offer Forest Bathing at Thorpe Forest and Blackwood Forest, and after your session come and enjoy coffee or hot chocolate at your personal hot tub in the Forest Retreat – we’re sure the Japanese would approve.
 In short, don’t wait for the doctors to catch up, write your own prescription for a spot of Forest Bathing and feel the benefits.